 1. Whole grains

-When it comes to improving digestion, fibre is your best friend – but as you’ll see from this article, fermented foods are too.
+When it comes to improving digestion, fermented foods can be very beneficial.
 One of the healthiest fermented foods is tempeh, an Indonesian food made from fermented soybeans that you can buy in supermarkets.

-Fermented foods like tempeh are great dietary sources of probiotics (healthy bacteria), and studies show they have a beneficial effect on the gut microbiome.
-They form a protective lining in your intestines to protect them from harmful bacteria and can help ease IBS symptoms, prevent diarrhoea, reduce bloating, and improve the regularity of bowel movements.
+Fermented foods like tempeh are great dietary sources of probiotics (healthy bacteria), and studies show that they have a positive effect on the gut microbiome.
+They form a protective lining in the intestines, which helps to protect them from harmful bacteria.
+This can also help to ease IBS symptoms, prevent diarrhoea, reduce bloating, and improve the regularity of bowel movements.

 Drinking peppermint tea is an old remedy for curing digestive problems – but is there any truth to it?
 Science says yes.
 Peppermint leaves contain menthol – a compound that’s been shown to improve digestive issues, including bloating, stomach pain, and the symptoms of IBS.